Syllabus

 What is this course?

 This is a topics course meant to strengthen the mathematical fundamentals for students wishing to pursue further study in machine learning.
 The serious study of machine learning requires a student to be proficient in several prerequisite subjects: (i) linear algebra, (ii) multivariable calculus, and (iii) probability and statistics.
-This course assumes that the student has already taken courses in these subjects at the undergraduate level (it is not a replacement), but would like to be more comfortable with their mathematical maturity in any of these areas before approaching a formal course in machine learning at the level of, say, COMS 4771.
+This course assumes that the student has already taken at least a subset of these courses in these subjects at the undergraduate level (it is not a replacement), but would like to be more comfortable with their mathematical maturity in any of these areas before approaching a formal course in machine learning at the level of, say, COMS 4771.

 Structure of the course